BabyKangaroo117/Frugl-APP/LivingDocument.md

 __Triggers__: User clicks the “Search Item” button

-__Preconditions__: Logged in as authorized user and distance radius is set
+__Preconditions__: Logged in as an authorized user and the distance radius is set

 __Flow of events__:
 1. User interacts with UI layer to start Search Item Activity
 2. Data layer sends the user's search history to the UI layer
 3. User inputs search terms in the search bar.
-4. Data layer listens for changes in the text input and dynamically updates UI layer as the user completes input.
+4. Data layer listens for changes in the text input and dynamically updates the UI layer as the user completes input.
 5. User selects an item from the list of suggestions.
 6. Data layer sends user selection to the API layer to save the search term and request data.
 7. API layer requests database function for item store name, image, net/avg price, per unit price, weight